A cold snap is never that far away.

 - Start your car and make sure the ventilation system is pointing to the windscreen.

-- If you have air-conditioning, make sure you switch this on because the air you circulate will have less condensation in it.
+If you have to air-condition, make sure you switch this on because the air you circulate will have less condensation in it.

 Keep your eyes on the road and have a safe journey!